 Managing your budget

-Although it might be easy to say that it is important to start setting your budget first, it might be beneficial for you to ask for quotes first for your vision.
+Although it might be easy to say that it is important to start setting your budget first, it might be beneficial to ask for quotes for your vision.
 This will give you a realistic pricing idea.

 As mentioned earlier, asking for quotes will give you a good starting point to understand how much something will cost.
 Then you can adjust from there to see which ones you can move around.